 - If an SPF record exists for the server, the server must be approved by the SPF record, or the SPF return must be neutral.

-As much as I would like to verify that a valid domain is used, I receive too much valid email with invalid domains.
-Unfortunately these are servers so poorly configured that they do not know their own Internet identity.
+As much as I would like to verify that a valid domain is used, I receive too many valid emails with invalid domains.
+Unfortunately, these are servers so poorly configured that they do not know their own Internet identity.
 I am continuing to research this case and will likely begin conditionally blocking servers.

 Long delays are applied after all failures.
 Unaccepted SPF conditions other than the fail condition include short delays.